-For the 2021 MIBC Guidelines, new and relevant evidence has been identified, collated and appraised through a structured assessment of the literature.
+For the 2023 MIBC Guidelines, new and relevant evidence has been identified, collated and appraised through a structured assessment of the literature.
 A broad and comprehensive literature search, covering all sections of the MIBC Guideline was performed.
 The search was limited to English language publications.
-Databases searched included Medline, EMBASE and the Cochrane Libraries, covering a time frame between May 14th, 2020 and June 11th, 2021.
-A total of 2,290 unique records were identified, retrieved and screened for relevance resulting in 61 new publications having been included in the 2022 print.
+Databases searched included Medline, EMBASE and the Cochrane Libraries, covering a time frame between June 11th, 2021 and May 4th 2022.
+A total of 1,197 unique records were identified, retrieved and screened for relevance resulting in 76 new publications having been included in the 2023 print.
 A detailed search strategy is available online: https://uroweb.org/guideline/bladder-cancer-muscle-invasive-and-metastatic/?type=appendices-publications.

 For each recommendation within the guidelines there is an accompanying online strength rating form which includes the assessment of the benefit to harms ratio and patients‘ preferences for each recommendation.
-The strength rating forms draw on the guiding principles of the GRADE methodology but do not purport to be GRADE [5,6] which addresses a number of key elements namely:
+The strength rating forms draw on the guiding principles of the GRADE methodology but do not purport to be GRADE [5,6].
+These forms address a number of key elements namely:

 - the overall quality of the evidence which exists for the recommendation, references used in this text are grade according to a classification system modified from the Oxford Centre for Evidence-Based Medicine Levels of Evidence ;

 - the magnitude of the effect (individual or combined effects);